 - End-to-end encryption of your data (SSL certificate)

 - Multi-factor and multi-device authentication (NFC, IP, time, biometric, QR Code, etc.)

 Some solutions integrate the key functionalities of digital safes such as electronic signature or digital archiving with probative value.

-Dematerializing documents is a current trend that makes documents accessible and shareable.
-A very small business can be satisfied with a folder on its hard disk, an office automation tool and an outsourced backup.
-An accounting firm, a local authority, a large company, etc., has every interest in installing a GED solution to manage its knowledge base.
+Dematerialising documents is a current trend that makes documents accessible and shareable.
+A very small business can be have a single folder on its hard drive, an office automation tool and an outsourced backup.
+However, accounting firms, local authorities, large businesses, etc. should use document management systems to manage their knowledge base.

-This solution is usually installed by the IT department and then used by the various departments to manage contracts, improve the customer experience and relationship, etc.
+This solution is usually installed by the IT department and then used by various departments to manage contracts, improve customer experience and relationship, etc.